Vitiligo: Classification

-Classification attempts to quantify vitiligo have been analyzed as being somewhat inconsistent, while recent consensus have agreed to a system of segmental vitiligo (SV) and non-segmental vitiligo (NSV).
+Classification attempts to quantify vitiligo have been analyzed as being somewhat inconsistent, while recent consensus has agreed to a system of segmental vitiligo (SV) and non-segmental vitiligo (NSV).
 NSV is the most common type of vitiligo.

 Non-segmental

 In non-segmental vitiligo (NSV), there is usually some form of symmetry in the location of the patches of depigmentation.
 New patches also appear over time and can be generalized over large portions of the body or localized to a particular area.
 Extreme cases of vitiligo, to the extent that little pigmented skin remains, are referred to as vitiligo universalis.
-NSV can come about at any age (unlike segmental vitiligo, which is far more prevalent in teenage years).
+NSV can occur at any age (unlike segmental vitiligo, which is far more prevalent in teenage years).

 Classes of non-segmental vitiligo include the following: